 We all want to be progressive employers – after all, not only is it good for us as human beings, but it’s also good for business.
-If the recession taught us anything, it’s that strong community ties are critical to the survival of a lot of the small businesses we now see as institutions.
+If the recession taught us anything, it’s that strong community ties are critical.
+We can trace community support to the survival of a lot of the small businesses we now see as institutions.
 Just like being a good ally in daily life, being a good ally to your staff will take some changes, but the investment you put in will more than pay off in the long run.

 1. Plan ahead